markjpjones/projects/yelp sentiment analysis/README.md

-# Classifying the sentinment of Yelp resturant reviews
+# Predicting the sentinment of Yelp restaurant reviews

 ## Abstract (tl;dr:)